RASSIL1/Holistic-Graph-Based-Deep-Q-Network-for-End-to-end-Drug-Design-and-Discovery/README.md

 ## Citation

-If you use this code in your research, please cite the associated paper.
+If you use this code in your research, please cite the associated paper "Holistic-Graph-Based-Deep-Q-Network-for-End-to-end-Drug-Design-and-Discovery"
-"Holistic-Graph-Based-Deep-Q-Network-for-End-to-end-Drug-Design-and-Discovery"